-Oh no they're bound to notice, aren't they, a whole chocolate cake doesn't just disappear does it?
+Oh no they're bound to notice, aren't they, a whole chocolate cake doesn't just disappear and put them away and maybe no one will notice, eh?

 What shall 1 do?

 I know.
 I'll wash the plate up, and the knife